-No one ever dares to ask the women, who think orgasms are possible with a lover, to explain how they achieve them.
-Yet these claims cause millions of other women to conclude they are dysfunctional.
+No one dares to ask women, who think they orgasm with a lover, to explain how they manage this amazing feat.
 Women insist on personal privacy as a way of ensuring they never need to provide convincing evidence that they understand what an orgasm is.
-They accuse men of being perverts for enjoying the details.
-Men are thus prevented from discovering that women have no idea what they are talking about.
-I have also been accused of being a pervert for asking for explicit explanations of how women achieve orgasm.
-Yet if they understood anything about female sexuality, they would know that women are not aroused by erotic details as men are.
+They accuse men of being perverts for enjoying the details, which prevents men discovering that women have no idea what they are talking about.
+Even as a woman, I have also been accused of being a pervert for asking for explicit explanations for female orgasm.

 It is not a perversion for men to enjoy their own arousal.
 Arousal is a natural sexual response that is a prerequisite for orgasm.
 A woman would understand this if she knew what orgasm involves.
 Women’s orgasm claims are not nearly explicit enough to cause anyone’s arousal.
 Men are just looking for emotional reassurance.
 Most men will support any woman who hints of having an erotic response with a lover.
-Yet most women are unwilling to talk about it.
-Men may believe that millions of women enjoy orgasmic pleasure.
-As a woman, I am not remotely convinced by the totally unrealistic accounts women give of the orgasms they think they are supposed to have.
-A woman who blogs about orgasm told me I had to pay her $25 an hour (plus expenses) just to have a casual conversation about orgasm.
-And I’m not looking for turn-ons, just honesty.
-I have been asking women about these orgasms for over 10 years now.
-Mostly there’s silence.
+One woman who blogs about orgasm asked me to pay her $25 an hour (plus expenses) just to have a casual conversation.
+I’m not even looking for turn-ons, just honesty.
+In decades of talking about orgasm, for the most part there is just a resounding silence.